 Why I chose MightyRecruiter

-MightyRecruiter is an all-in-one and completely free platform that tracks candidates and gives you tools to recruit them from diverse channels.
+MightyRecruiter is a completely free online applicant tracking system that tracks candidates and gives you tools to recruit them from diverse channels.
 This includes email, social media, and job posting sites.
 There is no limit to the accounts you can set up, candidates you can process, and users you can add to your accounts.
-Each account also comes with collaboration tools that allow you to communicate with candidates and share their scores and notes with your hiring team.
+Each account comes with collaboration tools, allowing you to communicate with candidates and share their scores and notes with your hiring team.

-MightyRecruiter also lets you source candidates from its database of over 21 million resumes.
-When doing so, you can filter for specific search criteria like location and job experience.
-After, you can save resumes into candidate profiles for future reference and use.
+MightyRecruiter also lets you source candidates from its database of over 22 million résumés.
+You can filter for specific search criteria like location and job experience, and then save the resumes into candidate profiles for future reference and use.
 From their MightyRecruiter profile, you can email candidates of immediate interest and invite them to apply for your job.

 Another means of candidate sourcing with MightyRecruiter is through a free and customizable career site.
-On your branded site, you can post all of your open roles, and candidates can apply there.
-Candidate applications and resumes are automatically entered into MightyRecruiter for your or your hiring team’s consideration.
+You can post all of your open roles, and candidates can apply on your branded site.
+It will automatically enter all applications and resumes into MightyRecruiter for your or your hiring team’s consideration.

-Zoho Recruit: Best for internal recruitment management tools
+2. Zoho Recruit: Best for internal recruitment management

 3.7/5